MavineRakiro/MavineRakiro/README.md

-[]

 ### Hi there 👋

 ## My name is Mavine Rakiro and I am not a martian.
 Survival is my skill.
 Reading is my escape.
-Coding is my art.
+Engineering is my art.
 - 🔭 I’m currently working on becoming a better developer than I was yesterday
 - 🌱 I’m currently learning anything and everything machine learning
 - 👯 I’m looking to collaborate on machine learning projects